-It's been HOT for weeks in lots of different parts of the UK and temperatures are expected to reach 33C in London on Thursday.
+It's going to be REALLY HOT this week in lots of different parts of the UK and temperatures could reach 37C on Thursday.

-And if we're feeling the warmth, our pets definitely are.
+And if we're going to be feeling the warmth, our pets definitely are.

 Newsround has been getting some top tips on how to look after your hot hounds, boiling bunnies and parched parrots!